-Cyber criminals pose a malicious threat to the instructional delivery and operation of school districts.
-When school districts are the target of nefarious attacks, students, families and communities are most impacted.
-The lowa Legislature and executive branch should coordinate efforts to support school districts' cyber security needs, to create a consortium that curates, vets and establishes professional services and supports from which school districts may elect to use or purchase for cybersecurity needs.
-To the maximum extent possible, the consortium should create options and preserve the local decision-making authority of school boards and districts in choosing services and supports needed for their community school.
-School districts should be able to expense cybersecurity systems, services, improvements, and training from the management fund, the state penny for school infrastructure (SAVE) fund and the physical plant and equipment levy, including the costs of cybersecurity staff.
+Escalated threats are increasingly present and devastating; some are obvious (flood or derecho), others are more nefarious (cybersecurity crimes).
+UEN supports updating funding sources to protect staff and students.
+Cybercriminals interrupt instructional delivery and school district operations, impacting students, families, staff and communities.
+UEN calls for coordinated efforts to support school districts' cybersecurity needs, to create a consortium to curate, vet and establish professional services from which school districts may choose for cybersecurity needs.
+The consortium should create options to preserve the local decision-making authority of school boards in choosing safety solutions for their community schools.
+School districts should be able to expense cybersecurity systems, services, improvements, training, costs of cybersecurity staff, as well as the costs of safe entrances, facility safety improvements and safety training to protect staff and students from the Management Fund, as well as from the state penny for school infrastructure (SAVE) fund and the physical plant and equipment levy (PPEL).
+Investments to protect staff and students minimize risk exposure and avoid significant litigation settlements otherwise paid by local taxpayers.